Self Contrastive Learning for Session-based Recommendation: Related Work

-The session-based recommendation aims to predict the next item by utilizing user behaviours within a short time period.
-Early studies on session-based recommendation focused on utilising temporal information from session data through the use of markov chain models \cite{shani2005mdp,rendle2010factorizing,zimdars2013using,fu2023,yin2016spatio}.
-With the advent of neural networks \cite{10.1145/3539813.3545126,shi2022stepgame,shi2023rethinking,shi2023don}, recurrent neural networks (RNNs) \cite{hochreiter1997long} have been applied to session-based recommendation models to capture the sequential order between items \cite{zhang2014sequential}.
+\paragraph{\textbf{Session-based Recommendation.}} The session-based recommendation aims to predict the next item by utilizing user behaviours within a short time period \cite{hidasi2015session,liu2018stamp,wu2019session,wang2020beyond}.
+Early studies on session-based recommendation focused on utilising temporal information from session data through the use of Markov chain models \cite{shani2005mdp,li2017neural,rendle2010factorizing,zimdars2013using,fu2023,yin2016spatio,xu2019graph}.
+Then neural networks are widely applied for session-based recommendation \cite{10.1145/3539813.3545126,hidasi2015session,liu2018stamp,wu2019session,wang2020beyond}.
+Recurrent neural networks \cite{hochreiter1997long} have been applied to session-based recommendation models to capture the sequential order between items \cite{zhang2014sequential}.
 GRU4Rec \cite{hidasi2015session} was the first model to use gated recurrent units (GRUs) \cite{chung2014empirical} to model the sequential relations of item interactions.
-NARM \cite{li2017neural} extended GRU4Rec by incorporating the attention mechanism \cite{bahdanau2014neural,Shi2022learning,Shi2022attention,shi2023and} to extract the main intent in the current session while also modelling its sequential orders.
-STAMP \cite{liu2018stamp} also replaced the recurrent structure with attention layers to capture a user's general and current interests.
+NARM \cite{li2017neural} extended GRU4Rec by incorporating the attention mechanism \cite{bahdanau2014neural,Shi2022learning,Shi2022attention,shi2023and} STAMP \cite{liu2018stamp} also replaced the recurrent structure with attention layers to capture a user's general and current interests.

-Graph-based methods have been applied to session-based recommendation systems in order to learn item transitions over graphs.
-SR-GNN \cite{wu2019session} models session sequences in session graphs and employs a gated Graph Neural Network (GNN) model to aggregate information between items into session representations.
-MGNN-SPred \cite{wang2020beyond} builds a multi-relational item graph based on all session clicks to learn global item associations and uses a gated mechanism to predict the next item.
-GC-SAN \cite{xu2019graph} dynamically constructs session-induced graphs and uses self-attention networks on the graphs to capture item dependencies through graph information aggregation.
 FGNN \cite{qiu2019rethinking} rethinks the sequence order of items to exploit users' intrinsic intents using GNNs.
-GCE-GNN \cite{wang2020global} aggregates item information from both the item-level and session-level through graph convolution and self-attention mechanism. \dhcn \cite{xia_self-supervised_2021-1} utilizes hyper-graph convolutional networks to capture high-order item relations within individual sessions and uses self-supervised learning to enhance session representations. \cotrec \cite{xia_self-supervised_2021} integrated self-supervised learning into the graph training through sophisticated positive and negative constructions.
+GCE-GNN \cite{wang2020global} aggregates item information from both the item-level and session-level through graph convolution and self-attention mechanism. \dhcn \cite{xia_self-supervised_2021-1} utilizes hyper-graph convolutional networks to capture high-order item relations within individual sessions. \cotrec \cite{xia_self-supervised_2021} integrated self-supervised learning into the graph training through sophisticated positive and negative constructions.